||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist

 The heirs maintained the house was unrecoverable, which was untrue.
 There were significant but fixable problems. $350,000-450,000 would have been sufficient, said architect Frank Harmon.
 He said, "the Paschal House is definitely savable.
 Compact, high capacity HVAC systems can be integrated into the existing structure with little visual impact.
 James Fitzgibbon, known for his use of innovative materials, would be delighted to see his design restored with the latest technology.
 The house will be spectacular when renovated.”

 In the early fall of 2012, the heirs solicited a deconstruction bid from Habitat.
 This had TMH lead an online petition drive which garnered over 400 signatures.
 As of late 2012, the heirs began prohibiting real estate agents from showing the house.
 Despite having several serious parties in early 2013 wanting to buy the house and invest in repair, on Friday, March 1, the heirs had it destroyed by a private demolition contractor.
-The house was hauled to the dump, and the land will be divided into five parcels with houses in the $2M+ range anticipated.
+The house was hauled to the dump, and the land was divided into five parcels with houses in the $2M+ range.
 The News and Observer also reported on the demolition.

 A sympathetic addition was designed by architect Brian Shawcroft and built by Tom Brown of the Splinter Group.
 The Fountains expanded and renovated the notoriously small kitchen in 2009.
 Won a Capital Area Preservation award in 2009, plus a Sir Walter Raleigh Award from the City of Raleigh.
 Photos by Leilani Carter, Sally Greene, Ormando Harris, and David Hunt.
 Early B/W photos by Joseph Molitor.